ashutoshmjain/rtm/src/madanMaholvi.md

 A masters in history and an analyst of religion, he also has huge unpublished work on "Jain Dharma in Haryana"

-This book is a collection of his unpublished work .. mostly poems and short stories ..
+This online resource is a collection of his unpublished work ..
+Mostly poems and short stories ..

 # Rasta Tau Mile